Hamburg University of Technology Vs Technische Hochschule Ingolstadt: Compare Fees, Placement, Reviews

 A good, friendly and well-respected college.

 Tips: There are cultural shifts and changes in work life and academics.
 However, people can adapt to these changes.
 For my course, it was necessary to have credits in specific fields, along with a language test and other basic requirements.
 Although life can be challenging, especially when abroad, it also teaches you a lot.
-Overall, I am moderately satisfied with my current situation.
+I am moderately satisfied with my current situation.

 Likes (Student Life): There are numerous facilities and benefits available to students across the country.
 There are student discounts in restaurants, clubs, and museums.
 My campus offers both academic and extracurricular events, which help students maintain a balanced life.
 There are clubs like the Career Centre, international clubs, and language clubs, which help students adapt to the current environment and understand future prospects.

-Dislikes (Permanent Immigration): In Germany, there aren't job placement services, so you have to find a job yourself, which can take some time.
-This also depends on the job market and available opportunities in your field, but I would be happy to immigrate if given the chance.
+Dislikes (Permanent Immigration): In Germany, there aren't job placement services so you have to find a job yourself which can take some time.
+This also depends on the job market and available opportunities in your field but I would be happy to immigrate if given the chance.

 A